liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/01-configuring-the-connector.markdown

     transportAddresses=[IP address of Elasticsearch Node]:9300

 in the Elasticsearch connector's OSGi configuration file.
-List as many or as few Elasticsearch nodes in this property as you'd like.
-This tells @product@ the IP address or host name where search requests are to be sent.
+List as many or as few Elasticsearch nodes in this property as you want.
+This tells @product@ the IP address or host name where search requests should be sent.
 If using System Settings, set the value in the *Transport Addresses* property.

 +$$$

-**Note:** In an Elasticsearch cluster you can list the transport addresses for multiple Elasticsearch nodes, if appropriate.
-Just use a comma-separated list in the `transportAddresses` property.
-If you set only one transport address,
-@product@ loses contact with Elasticsearch if that node goes down.
+**Note:** In an Elasticsearch cluster you can list the transport addresses for multiple Elasticsearch nodes as a comma-separated list in the `transportAddresses` property.
+If you set only one transport address, @product@ loses contact with Elasticsearch if that node goes down.

 $$$

 On the Elasticsearch side, set the `network.host` property in your `elaticsearch.yml` file.
-This property simultaneously sets both the *bind host* (the host Elasticsearch listens on for requests) and the *publish host* (the host name or IP address Elasticsearch uses to communicate with other nodes).
+This property simultaneously sets both the *bind host* (the host where Elasticsearch listens for requests) and the *publish host* (the host name or IP address Elasticsearch uses to communicate with other nodes).
 See [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/modules-network.html) for more information.

 ## Clustering Elasticsearch in Remote Operation Mode [](id=clustering-elasticsearch-in-remote-operation-mode)

 Clustering Elasticsearch is easy.
-Each time you run the Elasticsearch start script, a new local storage node is added to the cluster.
-If you want four nodes running locally, for example, just run `./bin/elasticsearch` four times.
+First, set `node.max_local_storage_nodes` to be something greater than `1`.
+When you run the Elasticsearch start script, a new local storage node is added to the cluster.
+If you want four nodes running locally, for example, run `./bin/elasticsearch` four times.
-However, to start multiple local storage nodes in Elasticsearch 6, you must also configure `node.max_local_storage_nodes` to be something greater than `1`.
 See [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/modules-node.html#max-local-storage-nodes) for more information.

-Elasticsearch 6 removed the setting that specifies the number of shards and replicas in the `elasticsearch.yml`file.
-Configure these index-level settings in the Elasticsearch 6 adapter, using the `indexNumberOfShards` and `indexNumberOfReplicas` properties to specify the number of primary shards and number of replica shards, respectively.
-Elasticsearch's default configuration works for a cluster of up to ten nodes, since the default number of shards is `5`, while the default number of replica shards is `1`.
+Configure the number of shards and replicas in the Elasticsearch 6 adapter, using the `indexNumberOfShards` and `indexNumberOfReplicas` properties to specify the number of primary shards and number of replica shards, respectively.
+Elasticsearch's default configuration works for a cluster of up to ten nodes, since the default number of shards is `5` and the default number of replica shards is `1`.

 +$$$